rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 * "long_slit_reduction_with_PyRAF.py": logical sequence of reduction steps

 * "data" directory: additional files used in the tutorial for the reduction examples (except the FITS files)
+   * "nightlog_2005-07-08.txt": log file of the observations used in the tutorial

 # Instructions